David Ferrie: Early life

 Ferrie was born in Cleveland, Ohio.
-A Roman Catholic, Ferrie attended St. Ignatius High School, John Carroll University, St. Mary's Seminary, where he studied for the priesthood, and Baldwin Wallace College.
-He next spent three years at the St. Charles Seminary in Carthagena, Ohio.
-He suffered from alopecia areata, a skin condition which results in hair loss and whose severity may increase with age.
-Later in life, to compensate for his hair loss, Ferrie wore a homemade auburn wig and false eyebrows.
+A Roman Catholic, he attended St. Ignatius High School.
+In 1938, shortly before obtaining his B.A. from John Carroll University, he decided to enter the priesthood and enrolled at St. Mary's Seminary, but he was dismissed from the seminary in 1940.
+He then went to Baldwin-Wallace College and completed his B.A. in philosophy in 1941.
+By this time, he was suffering from alopecia areata, a rare disease that causes loss of body hair, and the severity of the condition may worsen with age.
+Later in life, to compensate for his hair loss, Ferrie wore a homemade auburn wig and false eyebrows attached with glue.

-In 1944 Ferrie left St. Charles because of "emotional instability."
+In 1941, he entered St. Charles Seminary but left there in 1944 because of "emotional instability."
 He obtained a pilot's license and began teaching aeronautics at Cleveland's Benedictine High School.
 He was fired from the school for several infractions, including taking boys to a house of prostitution.
 He then became an insurance inspector and, in 1951, moved to New Orleans where he worked as a pilot for Eastern Air Lines, until losing his job in August 1961, after being arrested twice on morals charges.

 Ferrie was involved with the Civil Air Patrol in several ways: He started as a Senior Member (an adult member) with the Fifth Cleveland Squadron at Hopkins Airport in 1947.
 When he moved to New Orleans, he transferred to the New Orleans Cadet Squadron at Lakefront Airport.
 There he served as an instructor, and later as the Commander.
 After a Ferrie-trained cadet pilot perished in a December 1954 crash, Ferrie's annual re-appointment was declined.
 He was asked to be a guest aerospace education instructor at a smaller squadron at Moisant Airport, and lectured there from June to September 1955.
 On July 27, 1955, 15-year-old Lee Harvey Oswald joined this squadron.

 In March 1958, a former cadet-turned-commander invited Ferrie back to the New Orleans Cadet Squadron.
 Ferrie served unofficially for a time and was reinstated as Executive Officer in September 1959.
 Ferrie quit the squadron in June 1960 after a disagreement during a bivouac.
 In September 1960, he started his own unofficial squadron, called the Metairie Falcon Cadet Squadron.
 An offshoot of this group was the Internal Mobile Security Unit, a group formed for the fight against Fidel Castro's Cuba.
 Over the years, he used both his official and unofficial squadrons to develop improper relations with boys ranging in age from 14 to 18, and his August 1961 arrests caused the Falcons to fold.